- Kortney Hause rammed his lavish Lamborghini into the fence of a nursery school and was lucky not to have injured anyone

 Arsenal’s Maitland-Niles also crashed his car earlier

-Meanwhile, Arsenal were plunged into panic after defender Ainsley Maitland-Niles was involved in a serious car crash on Wednesday, June 30, on the M25.
+Arsenal defender Ainsley Maitland-Niles was also recently involved in a serious car crash on Wednesday, June 30.

 "All we know having spoken to him is he was involved in an accident, he's unhurt and he's at home."